| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 be used for

-type use.
+OP_CHECKTEMPLATEVERIFYtype use.

 OP_CHECKTXOUTSCRIPTHASHVERIFY

-, proposed on the mailing
+OP_CHECKTXOUTSCRIPTHASHVERIFY, proposed on the mailing

 list

-, but only a single output script is committed
+is similar to OP_CHECKTEMPLATEVERIFY, but only a single output script is committed

 to and not the amount of Bitcoin to be paid to that output.
 The stated design